 “Funny,” he said, “I didn’t think you were permanent staff.”

 That evening I was feeling positive, pleased I’d had the nerve to finish with Rob and buoyed up with meeting a man I actually liked.
 So I rang up one of my girl friends from school days, Sarah, and told her I was footloose and fancy free.
 Although she was surprised to hear from me after such a long time she was obviously pleased and suggested we meet up that same evening.
 She wanted to see a play at the New Vic and suggested I join her and that we have a meal there before the performance.
 Sarah had been one of my school friends that I hadn’t kept up with because she had a man and wasn’t interested in much else.
 It turned out that her long term relationship with that man, Clive, a chap we’d both met years ago at a Tennis Club Dinner, had finally broken down just a few days earlier.
 She didn’t seem that upset about it, in fact rather the opposite.
 She explained that really she’d known for some time that she didn’t love him but just hadn’t had the courage to do anything about it.

 “I am a bit worried about him though,” she said, “he’s a moody bugger and can get very depressed.
 I hope he doesn’t do anything stupid.”

 “I’m sure he’ll Be OK.”
 I said.
-“Guess what, I finished with Rob yesterday, so I’m in the same boat as you.
+“Coincidence or what?, I finished with Rob yesterday, so I’m in the same boat as you.
 Oh, you probably didn’t know Rob did you?
 Well he’s in television and we’d been together for about 10 months.”

 “OK.
 So how did he take it?”